Serving Your Community

 Can I get sick from breathing in a dead animal smell?

 You can catch a disease from the dead animal smell itself.
 Your sense of smell developed to warn you about something dangerous.
 If it smells bad, it is bad for you.

-Who to call for dead animal removal?
+Who to call for carcass removal?

 Not only will most local animal control offices not enter private property to remove a dead animal, but they also will not clean up or disinfect your home.

 Effective removal of dead animals entails the proper disposal of carcasses, disinfection of surrounding areas, and deodorization of the affected area.